 The groups divided in stratums will allow for a suitable adjustment of the tendency or relation between the variables of the model.

-For each variable, a hundred and ten different variables have been generated based on the diverse number of elements and criterion to rearrangement of the groups; I have used ten group sizes and eleven criteria of arrangement, including the initial order (unknown).
+For each variable, the model uses a hundred and ten generated variables based on the diverse number of elements and criterion to the group's rearrangement; there are ten group sizes and eleven modes of the arrangement, including the initial order, which is unknown.

-The graph contains the number of elements of the sample that will exist for each group size.
+The graph contains the number of elements of the sample for each group size.

 5.b) Quantitative approach

-The results of the quantitative approach are surprising regarding the nature of intelligence, which can be observed both in the graphs of the statistical annex and in the following tables.
-An aspect that will especially allow us to reach some important conclusions is the model sensitivity of the arrangement criterion.
+The results are surprising regarding the nature of intelligence, which can be observed both in the graphs of the statistical annex and in the following tables.
+An aspect that will allow reaching some crucial conclusions is the model sensitivity of the arrangement criterion.

-The great increase of the correlation for the estimation of homogenous groups of the statistical data cannot be imputed to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers with respect to the sample without grouping.
+The considerable increase of the correlation between homogenous groups of the statistical data is not due to the reduction from 68 to 5 or 4 degrees of freedom, since the results with non-homogenous groups, without previous rearrangement, have the same degrees of freedom and the correlation even lowers for the sample without grouping.

-The model on evolution of intelligence adjusts perfectly, showing a determination coefficient r² superior to 0.9 in several cases.
+The Social Model adjusts perfectly, showing a determination coefficient r² superior to 0.9 in several cases.

-Also, it is interesting to verify the fact that the objective function R is almost as powerful as mothers' variables M and fathers F together.
+Moreover, it is interesting that the objective function R is almost as powerful as variables of mothers M and fathers F together.

-If we estimate with respect to mothers' variables M and F, we obtain an r² of 0.99 for variable WB (Wechsler intelligence test) when the rearrangement variable is the same WB variable.
-This good adjustment is possible because, in their configuration, the children variables C not only incorporate criterion M1F1 but the real information of the power of all the genes and their correct Mendelian inheritance combination, in agreement with the GTCEL.
+The estimated correlations to variables M and F of r² are of 0.99 for variable WB (Wechsler intelligence test) when the rearrangement variable is the same WB variable.
+This impressive outcome is possible because, in their configuration, the children variables C not only incorporate criterion M1F1 but the real information of the power of all the genes and their correct Mendelian inheritance combination, in agreement with the CEL.

 Variables M1F1 and R only incorporate, so far, a partial effect which is the Mendelian inheritance and, therefore, variable WB (Wechsler intelligence test) is a better order criterion.

-The table shows the G-MCI and the maximum r² of the correlations between the IQ of the parents or the objective function R, and the children's IQ, rearranged in four criteria.
-The C variables are original ones and no change has been made in any of their values.
+The table shows the G-MCI (Global Multidimensional Correlation Index) and the maximum r² of the correlations between the IQ of the parents (M & F) or vector R, and the children's IQ rearranged in four criteria.
+The C variables are original ones with no change in any of their values.

-Also, when the model has more freedom with the two variables, M and F, it definitely adjusts better by statistical effect, or, the data we have available are a particular case.
+Also, when the model has more freedom with the two variables, M and F, it adjusts better by statistical effect, or just the available data.

-This table helps us to understand the irregular relation that exists between the maximum r² and the G-MCI.
+This table helps to understand the irregular relation between the maximum r² and the G-MCI.

 5.b.2) Centered or average variables (Combination of Stanford Binet and Wechsler IQ test)

-Now, if we paid attention to the graphs of the centered variables, T1-d, X3 and X6, in the first place, we would be able to see that the z23 graph has a singular beauty because of its shape and content
+Now, paying attention to the graphs of the centered variables, T1-d, X3, and X6, in the first place, the q23 has a singular beauty because of its shape and content.

-This graph shows an increase of correlation with the R objective function variable proposed by the General Theory of Conditional Evolution of Life (GTCEL) regarding the nature of intelligence, until it surpasses 0,9 (GMCI = 14.98), as the other correlation variables involved move to more centered values.
+This graph shows an increase of correlation with the R aim function proposed by the General Theory of Conditional Evolution of Life (CEL) regarding the nature of intelligence, until it surpasses 0,9 (GMCI = 14.98), as the other correlation vectors involved a move to more centered values.

-After all, the variables are not as off as they seemed in the beginning.
-In particular, the result of the quantitative approach is coherent with the supposition that these centered variables should have less problems with the variability in the expression of the intellectual ability and in the measurement of the intelligence quotients, since, by their definition, they imply a compensation of those deviations.
+After all, the variables are not as off as they seemed at the beginning.
+In particular, the result of the quantitative approach is coherent with the supposition that these centered variables should have fewer problems with the variability in the expression and measurement of the intelligence quotients, since, by definition, they imply a compensation of those deviations.

-On other hand, bearing in mind the parallelism between the variables T1-d, X3 and X6 and the good correlations that they provide, we may conclude that it was a reasonable assumption to generate variable T1-d with a 10% maximum margin of variation with respect to the average in variable T1 (Stanford Binet IQ test).
-It does, however, make sense that the results are not as good as the X3 and X6 variables.
+On the other hand, bearing in mind the parallelism between the variables T1-d, X3, and X6 and the upright correlations that they provide, it was a reasonable assumption to generate variable T1-d with a 10% maximum margin of variation to the average in variable T1 (Stanford Binet IQ test).
+It does, however, make sense that the results are not as virtuous as the X3 and X6 variables.

-Another element to point out is the design effectiveness of the multidimensional analysis that we are employing.
-It allows us to easily draw some conclusions while maintaining a high degree of coherence and security in the reasoning.
+Another element to point out is the effectiveness of the employed multidimensional analysis.
+It lets us to draw quickly some conclusions while maintaining a high degree of coherence and security in the reasoning.

-Actually, it seems that there is not much margin left to deny the hereditary nature of intelligence, not even to try to reduce it to less than 80%.
-You have to consider that we are referring to groups with a maximum of ten elements and that, due to the observed tendency; the correlation should be greater with groups of 20 elements.
+It seems there is not much margin left to deny the hereditary nature of intelligence, not even to try to reduce it to less than 80%.